Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Enabling the ``Acknowledged`` toggle will only show alerts that have previously been acknowledged by an analyst.

-- Enabling the ``Escalated`` toggle will only show alerts that have previously been escalated by an analyst.
+- Enabling the ``Escalated`` toggle will only show alerts that have previously been escalated by an analyst to :ref:`hive`.

 Query Bar
 ---------